zaufi/zaufi.github.com/kate-cpp-helper-plugin.md

 is it recommended to specify it in _Session PCH header to compile_ option.
 Typically this header consist of `#include` directives for most used header files in your sources.
 For `cmake` based projects I have a [module](https://github.com/mutanabbi/chewy-cmake-rep/blob/master/UsePCHFile.cmake) which helps to make it by command `make update-pch-header`.
-To use it just add `UsePCHFile.cmake` and `PreparePCHHeader.cmake.in` files to your cmake modules directory of your project and in top `CMakeLists.txt` call it like this:
+To use it add `UsePCHFile.cmake`, `PreparePCHHeader.cmake.in` and `pch_template.h.in` files to your cmake modules directory of your project and in a top level `CMakeLists.txt` call it like this:
 {% highlight cmake %}
 include(UsePCHFile)
 use_pch_file(